2.2 Inspectors

 Figure 2.2.
 CompositeInspector composes multiple inspectors into one

-All inspectors are required to be threadsafe and immutable (see later).
-Therefore, although CompositeInspector maintains a list of inspectors this must not be changeable.
+All Inspectors are required to be immutable (see Section 2.2.5, “Immutability”).
+Therefore, although CompositeInspector maintains a list of Inspectors this must not be changeable.
 To enforce this, the list is set at instantation time using CompositeInspectorConfig.
 This can either be set in code:

 metawidget.setInspector( new CompositeInspector( new CompositeInspectorConfig()